Forget shark week. The mosquito is the most dangerous animal in the world.

-Over a dozen species of mosquitoes live in the San Gabriel Valley; nearly all bite people and some are vectors of human and animal diseases.
+Over a dozen species of mosquitoes live in the San Gabriel Valley; nearly all bite people and some can spread (vector) human and animal diseases.

-The San Gabriel Valley Mosquito and Vector Control District manages mosquito populations by limiting their abundance so the risk of human disease is reduced and the outdoors are more enjoyable for our residents and visitors.
+The San Gabriel Valley Mosquito and Vector Control District manages mosquito populations by limiting their abundance so the risk of human disease is reduced.

 If you are experiencing mosquito bites or see an excessive number of mosquitoes in your neighborhood, do your part and eliminate any stagnant water sources around the home.

 A mosquito's life cycle consists of four seperate stages shown below:

 1) Egg - Adult mosquitoes emerge from their pupa cases and quickly mate.
 Both male and female mosquitoes feed on plant sugar (nectar), but only females require the extra protein from vertebrate blood to produce eggs.
 Once blood-fed and ready to lay eggs, the female mosquito locates stagnant (“standing”) water.